This post may contain affiliate links. Please read our disclosure policy.

 Second, add salt to the water!
 Salt will enhance the flavor of anything you boil.

 Third, don’t overfill the pot.
-Water takes a long time to boil because it has a high heat capacity.
-Save yourself some time and money by using just enough water.
+Save yourself some time and money by using just enough water to cover the corn.

 Note: It’s recommended that you add root vegetables to cold water, but wait for a boil with others.
 Remember, if it grows below ground, put it in before the boil; if it grows above ground, add it after the boil.